Measuring Central Tendency Involving Ratios - An Intuitive Approach

 [Insert Picture]

-The ratio’s being measured are purchase price (MVIC) and earnings (FCF).
-The weighted harmonic mean provides the most basic and arguable intuitive method for going about finding the ratio.
+The ratio’s being measured are purchase price (MVIC) and free cash flow (FCF).
+The weighted harmonic mean provides the most basic and arguably the most intuitive method for finding the central tendency of the ratios.
 This is followed closely the harmonic mean.
-The mean, however, appears to lack any intuitional value whatsoever and is far-removed from how most investors would go about optimizing their investment stratetgy.
+The mean, however, appears far-removed from how most investors would go about optimizing their investment strategy.

 Here is the bottom-line: